Lucien Chauvière

-Lucien Chauvière (1876–1966) was a French aeronautical engineer.
+Lucien Chauvière (11 February 1876 – 7 April 1966) was a French aeronautical engineer.
 He is best known for his Integrale propellers, which were the first aerodynamically advanced propellers manufactured in Europe.

+Biography

-Lucien Chauvière was born in Paris on 11 February 1876. and educated at Arts et Métiers ParisTech in Angers, where his studies included the theory of propeller design.
+Lucien Chauvière was born in Paris on 11 February 1876 and educated at Arts et Métiers ParisTech in Angers, where his studies included the theory of propeller design.
 He became a member of the Aero-Club de France in December 1906, sponsored by the engineer Andre Farcot.
 The same month he exhibited an apparatus designed to investigate the stability of helicopters at the Aero-Club's exhibit at the annual Salon d'Automobile.